cs1302uga/cs1302-hw02/README.md

    the exception occurs:

    * The program does not crash.
-   * The exception message is stil displayed to standard error.
-To do this, you will need to call the `toString()` method on the exception object reference given in the `catch` statement.
+   * The exception message is displayed to standard error (using `System.err.println` instead of `System.out.println`).
+     To print the exception message, you can call the `toString()` method on the exception object reference given in the `catch` statement.

    When displaying the exception message, something like the following will suffice (replacing `<message>` with the actual exception message):